icl/portfolio_competitive_analysis/GITHUB.markdown

 To prepare yourself to upload your first assignment you will need to do the following:

+Please email any questions to: **ethan@ucsd.edu**

 **Completing these steps does not complete your first assignment.
-Please see the course web site for the assignment specification**
+Please see the course web site for the assignment specification.**

 ###Prepare Yourself
 1. Sign up for a [free Github account](https://github.com/signup/free).
 Git is a version control system that you will use to submit your assignments.